Splix777/total-perspective-vortex/README.md

 - You have to use cross_val_score on the whole processing pipeline, to evaluate your classification.

-- You must choose how to split your data set between Train, Validation and Test set (Do not overfit, with different splits each time)
+- You must choose how to split your dataset between Train, Validation and Test set (Do not overfit, with different splits each time)

 - You must have 60% mean accuracy on all subjects used in your Test Data